Induction Sealing Guide

 Choosing the Right Container, Cap & Liner Materials

-Selecting the best induction liner for your product is dependant on several factors, such as the container's material and application.
+Selecting the best induction liner for your product is dependent on several factors, such as the container's material and application.

 Induction liners are available in one-piece or two-piece construction.
 The one-piece type consists of a foam-backed or paper-backed foil laminate.
 After the sealing process, the entire liner will be completely removed from the cap.